 Two important concepts that underlie many capital budgeting methods are opportunity cost and the time value of money.
 Both apply due to the long-term nature of most capital projects.

-Opportunity cost can be described as the value of the road not taken.
+Opportunity costs can be described as the value of the road not taken.
 Assuming that capital funds are not infinite, the opportunity cost represents benefits that are forgone by choosing one investment over the next best one.
 A simple example is choosing to keep cash sitting in a cookie jar, rather than in an interest-bearing bank account.
 The forgone interest income that could be earned is the opportunity cost of keeping cash in the cookie jar.
 Opportunity cost is especially relevant in capital budgeting when evaluating one project against another and is used to determine a “hurdle,” or minimum target return, that a capital project must meet.

 The time value of money is a financial concept that considers the potential rate of return on an investment and the reduction in purchasing power over time caused by inflation.
 Its essential precept is that a dollar today is more valuable than that dollar will be at some point in the future.
 In other words, the farther into the future, the less valuable the dollar.
-Time value of money is based on the idea that if a person had a dollar today, they could invest and grow it based on some investment rate, so they’d have more than a dollar at the end of the investment term.
+The time value of money is based on the idea that if a person had a dollar today, they could invest and grow it based on some investment rate, so they’d have more than a dollar at the end of the investment term.
 If instead they opted to get that dollar in the future, they’d forgo that investment growth.
 Capital budgeting also includes a focus on the timing of the cash flows to reflect the time value of money.

 Capital Budgeting Steps

 How a company manages the capital budgeting process depends on its organizational structure.
-Some large organizations have a capital budgeting committee who oversees all capital projects.
+Some large organizations have a capital budgeting committee who oversee all capital projects.
 In small and midsize businesses, capital budgeting decisions are made by the owner or a small group of executives, often supported by analysis from their accountants.
 In all cases, it’s important to keep the company’s strategic goals in mind before jumping into the first of five steps that govern the process.

-3. Selecting a project.
-Proposals are analyzed, and then those that meet the evaluation criteria and are considered a good business move are given the green light.
+3. Selecting a project: Proposals are analyzed, and then those that meet the evaluation criteria and are considered a good business move are given the green light.
 The timing and priority of competing projects often play a part in selection, especially in situations where proposals exceed the company’s available funding or bandwidth for execution.

-4. Implementing a project.
-Once a proposal is approved, an implementation plan is developed.
+4. Implementing a project: Once a proposal is approved, an implementation plan is developed.
 This plan describes key factors for accomplishing the project, such as how it will be funded and methods of tracking cash flows.
 It also sets a project timeline, including various milestones and a target end date.
-Additionally, the implementation plan identifies key personnel involved in the project, authority levels and a process for escalation of exceptions, such as delays or budget overages.
+Additionally, the implementation plan identifies key personnel involved in the project, authority levels, and a process for escalation of exceptions, such as delays or budget overages.

-5. Review project performance.
-The final step in the capital budgeting process is to review the actual results of the project compared with the approved proposal.
+5. Review project performance: The final step in the capital budgeting process is to review the actual results of the project compared with the approved proposal.
 It’s a good idea to do this at predetermined implementation milestones as well as at the end of the project.
 Learning from one project can help inform future capital projects.

-steps to capital budgeting
+infographic capital budgeting

 Ranking Projects With Capital Budgeting

 Keeping in mind the goal of maximizing business value, it’s important to invest a business’s capital wisely.
 This requires business leaders to prioritize capital projects because it’s unlikely that any organization can, or should, undertake every proposal.
-Ranking projects is one way to objectively prioritize which projects to approve, defer or reject.
+Ranking projects is one way to objectively prioritize which projects to approve, defer, or reject.
 Ranking narrows down viable alternatives and is part of step 3 in the five-step capital budgeting process described in the previous section.
 There are several methods a business can use to value capital projects and develop a ranking, as outlined in the next section.

 Capital Budgeting Methods

 Businesses can choose to use one or more types of capital budgeting methods, described below, to help value and evaluate capital projects.
-The methods serve to eliminate projects that fall short of a company’s minimum performance thresholds.
+These methods serve to eliminate projects that fall short of a company’s minimum performance thresholds.
 They are also helpful in comparing competing projects and developing rankings.

 Payback Period